11/24/10

 We began our travels in Istanbul.
 We had arrived at our hotel room in the afternoon.
 Our window was just across from one of the many minarets or towers one would see in most any Turkish city or village.
 We soon discovered that the tower contained loud speakers which broadcast the Ezan, the Islamic Call to Prayer five prescribed times each day.
 The times vary throughout the year, but generally they are: an hour before sunrise, noontime, afternoon, early evening, and one hour after sunset.
 To hear an atmospheric recording of the Ezan made in Istanbul click here.

 The Call To Prayer was not broadcast simultaneously from the many minarets throughout the historic part of the city where we were staying; the minarets began and ended at approximately the same time, though each one began its broadcast independently from the others.
-When I heard the Ezan broadcast after sunset that first evening from our hotel room the sound seemed spatially vast and hauntingly atmospheric, resembling at times a deep resonating echo in a large canyon.
+When I heard the Ezan broadcast after sunset that first evening from our hotel room the sound was spatially vast and hauntingly atmospheric, resembling at times the deep mysterious resonating echos I have heard in a large canyon.

 Our first morning

-Our first morning in Istanbul began before sunrise with my first real and intense experience of the Ezan.
+Our first morning in Istanbul began before sunrise with an intense experience of the Ezan.
 I was awakened by the BLASTING sound of the Call to Prayer from the minaret just outside our opened hotel window!
-As I lay in bed in a half-sleep listening to the quavering sound of the alone singing voice, I actually got goosebumps and shivers in response to the sound - so full of longing - summoning Muslims to prayer and echoing mysteriously throughout the city.
+As I lay in bed in a half-sleep listening to the alone quavering voice summoning Muslims to prayer, I actually got goosebumps and shivers in response to the sacredness of the sound echoing longingly throughout the ancient parts of the city.

 Ezan Diptych #3: Mountains / Stadium, Temple of Acropolis, Pergamon & the sound of the Ezan 19x25"

 Another magical experience of the Ezan occurred on the side of a mountain while visiting Pergamon.
-Clouds were floating through the mountain tops as I was looking down at the ancient ruins of the Acropolis Stadium when I began to hear The Call to Prayer being broadcast in the large sprawling Turkish city below the ruins.
-The haunting sound rose up like the gentle fragrance from a beautiful flower, and it's numinous, sacred presence seemed to permeate the clouds, the surrounding mountains, the stone ruins . . . and some interior place within myself
+Clouds were floating through the mountain tops as I was looking down at the ancient ruins of the Acropolis Stadium when I began to hear The Call to Prayer being broadcast from the large sprawling Turkish city below the ruins.
+The haunting sound of the Ezan rose up like the gentle fragrance from a beautiful flower, and it's numinous, sacred presence seemed to permeate the clouds, the surrounding mountains, the stone ruins . . . and some interior space deep within myself

 Prayer Stones

-I have an intuitive sense that all objects have at their very center an interior life, a consciousness not unlike my own. click here The ancient stones and pieces of ruin fragments I photographed in Turkey seemed to me especially alive with this "energy," as if they surely must have in some inexplicable way absorbed the history of human experience and the mysteries of nature they had secretly been witness to.
-I like to think the stones absorbed the sacred sounds of the Ezan, so full of longing for God, and the ritual prayers of the Islamic peoples which had occurred day after day, five times each day, for so many, many years throughout the ancient landscapes of what was now named Turkey.
+I have an intuitive sense that all objects have at their very center an interior life, a consciousness not unlike my own. click here The ancient stones and pieces of ruin fragments I photographed in Turkey seemed to me especially alive with this "energy," as if they surely must have in some inexplicable way absorbed the history of human experience and the mysteries of nature they had secretly witnessed.
+And all the stones throughout the ancient landscapes of what was now named Turkey surely absorbed the sacred sounds of the Ezan, so full of longing for God, and the ritual prayers of the Islamic peoples which had occurred day after day, five times each day, for so many, many years.

 I came to feel that the beautiful, musical language of the Ezan, with its heartfelt outcry, pervaded everything I had come to love in Turkey: the landscapes, of course, but also the mosques, Rumi's Shrine, the illuminated Qur'ans . . . and especially the stones and the marble surfaces of the ancient ruins.
-When I look at my photographs of Turkey today, I feel the presence of Ezan pervading the images; the Ezan is inside the objects, inside the spaces, inside the light.
+When I look at my photographs of Turkey, I feel the presence of Ezan pervading the images; the Ezan is inside the objects, inside the spaces, inside the light, inside me.

 Prayer Stones #14 Marble surface, Hagia Sophia 19x25" double-page illumination